envato/stack_master/README.md

 ### Secret

-Note: This resolver has been extracted into a dedicated gem.
+Note: The GPG parameter resolver has been extracted into a dedicated gem.
 Please install and follow the instructions for the [stack_master-gpg_parameter_resolver] gem.

 [stack_master-gpg_parameter_resolver]: https://github.com/envato/stack_master-gpg_parameter_resolver